Casuistics: Cure of a treatment resistant (Terbinafine, Ciclopirox)

 Prior History: German brown goats were kept since 1993 all year round in an open shack with straw covered ground on a meadow of around 1ha until death from age.
 Dry straw was delivered for many years as 15-20 kg square bales and since 2017 as 300-400kg round bales being wet in in the lower 15% of their diameter due to storage on a weather exposed meadow.
 Humidity remained for several monthe even during dry storage due to high pressure packing of the straw.
 The goats developed afterwards from time to time bald skin areas of 5-8 cm diameter although only dry straw was sprinkeled.
 The lesions corresponded clinically to a Trichophyton tonsurans fungal infection disappearing after 3-4 applications of Micocept (Miconazol 1%) Shampoo being applied to the affected skin and around 5cm into the healthy appearing pelt with single use nitril gloves.
 This cured the symptoms within two weeks (hair regrowth).

-The last animal (12 years old) showed a massive progressive loss of hair in November 2020.
-The Miconazol shampoo had no effect and the animal died after one week from the initially observed hair loss with paralysis of the hind legs.
+The last animal (12 years old) showed a massive and progressive general hair loss in November 2020.
+Miconazol shampoo had no effect and the animal died after around a week from the initially observed hair loss with paralysis of the hind legs.

 Initial treatment (Mar-Mai 2021): The supposed fungal infection was treated for about 3 weeks with Lamisil (Terbinafine 1%) and Batrafen (Ciclopirox 1%) ointments mornings and evenings.
 Pain and itching diminished but the lesions continued to increase in size.
 The university dermatology hospital was consulted early Mai.
 Some of the brownish, reddish surface material of the lesions was scraped off for culture.
 The prescibed cortison ointment Infectocortisept (Halometason 0,5mg/g, Triclosan 1%) was administered with unprotected hands, assuming a non infectious excema after the unsuccessful antimycotic treatment.
 Lesion redness diminished significantly after 3 days but there was an increase in size until the follow-up visit 3 weeks later.
 Cortisone improves the inflammatory condition, weakens the local immune defense and can mask the cause of the lesions in case of fungal infections (1).